ls-2018/etcd_cn/raft/README.md

 1. Write Entries, HardState and Snapshot to persistent storage in order, i.e. Entries first, then HardState and Snapshot if they are not empty.
 If persistent storage supports atomic writes then all of them can be written together.
-Note that when writing an Entry with Index i, any previously-persisted entries with Index >= i must be discarded.
+Note that when writing an Entry with Index i, any previously-persisted entries with Index >= i必须是discarded.

 2. Send all Messages to the nodes named in the To field.
 It is important that no messages be sent until the latest HardState has been persisted to disk, and all Entries written by any previous Ready batch (Messages may be sent while